Newbie

-Newbie, newb, noob, noobie, n00b or nub is a slang term for a novice or newcomer, or somebody inexperienced in a profession or activity.
-Contemporary use can particularly refer to a beginner or new user of computers, often concerning Internet activity, such as online gaming or Linux use.
+Newbie is a slang term for a novice, newcomer, or somebody inexperienced in a given profession or activity.
+In particular, it may refer to a new user of computers, and often concerns Internet activity, such as online gaming or Linux use.

 The origin of this term is uncertain.
-Earliest uses probably date to late twentieth century United States Armed Forces jargon, though possible precursor terms are much earlier.
-Variant forms of the noun include newby and newbie, while the related term noob (often stylized as "n00b") is often used in online gaming.
+Earliest uses probably date to late twentieth century United States Armed Forces jargon, though possible precursor terms date much earlier.
+The related term noob (often stylized as n00b) is frequently used in online gaming.

 History

-Etymology of the term is uncertain.
+The etymology of the term is uncertain.
 It may derive from "newie", which is attested in U.S. and Australian sources of the 1850s, meaning a neophyte in a place or situation; alternatively, it may derive from the British public school slang "new boy" or "new blood", which is attributed to the same era and was applied to a schoolboy in his first term.

 In the 1960s and 1970s, the term "newbie" had a limited usage among U.S. troops in the Vietnam War as a slang term for a new man in a unit.

-Another use of the term newbee was the moniker given to new U.S. Navy recruit students attending Basic Electricity and Electronics school by more senior students, a requisite course prior to enrollment in the A-school course at Naval Air Technical Training Center, Millington, Tennessee.
+Another use of the term newbie was the moniker given to new U.S. Navy recruit students attending Basic Electricity and Electronics school by more senior students, a requisite course prior to enrollment in the A-school course at Naval Air Technical Training Center, Millington, Tennessee.

-Its earliest known usage on an internet may have been on the Usenet newsgroup talk.bizarre.
-The term is believed to have entered online usage by 1981.
+The earliest appearance of the term on the Internet may have been on the Usenet newsgroup talk.bizarre.
+By 1988, it had already entered online usage.

 Coming from an oral tradition, the term has various spellings.
 Among alternative forms are "newby", "nubie", and "newbee" (e.g. Los Angeles Times of August 1985: "It had to do with newbees.
 I could be wrong on the spelling, but newbies are the rookies among the Blue Angels.").

 In 2000, Electronic Arts released The Sims.
 The game featured a tutorial house with a family called The Newbies.

-In 2009, "noob" was among candidates for the one-millionth English word selection by the Global Language Monitor.